roeechaimo/checkmarx-backend/README.md

 - Download the project - `git clone https://github.com/roeechaimo/checkmarx-backend.git`
 - Enter the project's root folder on your local machine.
 - Run `npm i`
-- Run `nodemon src/index.js` and the server should be running.
+- Run `npm run dev` and the server should be running.